The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 While India has had sick companies’ revival legislation and a special law on recoveries by domestic banks since the 1980s and 1990s, the early 2000s saw the introduction of special legislations and regulations to enhance recoveries by domestic lending institutions.

-The two key pieces of legislations that set the ball rolling in this regard were the Securitisation and Reconstruction of Financial Assets and Enforcement of Securities Interest Act, 2002 (SARFAESI Act) and the corporate debt-restructuring scheme (CDR Scheme) introduced by India’s central bank, the Reserve Bank of India (RBI).
-The SARFAESI Act essentially provided an avenue to domestic banks to expedite their recovery through a speedier security enforcement process or by transferring their stressed exposure to asset-reconstruction companies (specialised institutions which would in turn take over the mantle of realising the stressed financial assets).
+The two key pieces of legislation that set the ball rolling in this regard were the Securitisation and Reconstruction of Financial Assets and Enforcement of Securities Interest Act, 2002 (SARFAESI Act) and the corporate debt-restructuring scheme (CDR Scheme) introduced by India’s central bank, the Reserve Bank of India (RBI).
+The SARFAESI Act essentially provided an avenue to domestic banks to expedite their recovery through a speedier security-enforcement process or by transferring their stressed exposure to asset-reconstruction companies (specialised institutions which would in turn take over the mantle of realising the stressed financial assets).
 The CDR Scheme provided a framework for the voluntary restructuring of delinquent assets by (again) domestic banks and lending institutions, without the intervention of courts and through a process which was overseen by committees and cells of bank representatives.

 While several cases of distressed companies were referred to the CDR Scheme, the efficiency and success rate of resolution of such cases was not as expected (for instance, based on public records, by 2016, of all the cases referred to the CDR Scheme, less than 50% had seen a restructuring package implemented).
 The SARFAESI Act also did not entirely deliver on the hope of a speedier recovery process, since proceedings under the SARFEASI Act were also mired in delays and litigations.

 In the meanwhile, starting in 2014, the RBI started introducing specific schemes for restructuring, which essentially involved banks and lending institutions following certain restructuring rules to restructure stressed assets without taking a substantial hit on provisioning.
-These schemes provided various options, ranging from a general framework for collaboration amongst domestic lenders (towards recovery or restructuring), to special schemes which provided for the manner in which restructuring could be effected (such as a change in control, carving out of unsustainable debt, schemes catering to project delays, etc).
+These schemes provided various options, ranging from a general framework for collaboration amongst domestic lenders (towards recovery or restructuring) to special schemes which provided for the manner in which restructuring could be effected (such as a change in control, carving out unsustainable debt, schemes catering to project delays, etc).
 However, the effectiveness of these schemes faced some challenges – the most crucial of which was that they were limited to a certain class of lenders of the debtor (ie, domestic banks and non-banking financial companies), without a moratorium, intra-class and cross-class cram-down or whitewash of past liabilities.

-In summary, domestic lenders holding delinquent assets were in 2016 left with the option of enforcing security and initiating court proceedings, which had practical pitfalls of court delays and hostile borrowers or restructuring the debt under the RBI schemes.
+In summary, domestic lenders holding delinquent assets were, in 2016, left with the option of enforcing security and initiating court proceedings, which had the practical pitfalls of court delays and hostile borrowers or restructuring the debt under the RBI schemes.
 These options, however, came with their own risks, since they did not insulate the lenders from challenges by the borrower or other stakeholders of the borrower.
 Further, neither of these options presented a time-bound approach to resolve the stress.
 For foreign lenders, the options were even more limited and the Indian court process, notorious for its delays, arguably served as a deterrent for foreign creditors seeking to enter the market.
 It was against this background that the IBC was enacted by the Indian legislature.

 The Insolvency and Bankruptcy Code, 2016 and Resolution and Insolvency of Corporate Persons